-$^{43}$ L.R.
-83-6.9.1 new, renumbered from L.R.
-83-6.4.1, and amended, effective 6/1/2020.

-immediate compliance, direct the offender to leave the courtroom or the building, temporarily confiscate the device(s) used in violation of this rule, report the violation to the presiding judge, the Chief Judge, the Clerk of Court, or the United States Attorney, or take any other action allowed by law.

 L.R.
+83-6.9.1 Violations of Rule.
+In response to a violation of this L.R.
+83-6 or of any court order addressing matters covered by this rule, court security personnel may order immediate compliance, direct the offender to leave the courtroom or the building, temporarily confiscate the device(s) used in violation of this rule, report the violation to the presiding judge, the Chief Judge, the Clerk of Court, or the United States Attorney, or take any other action allowed by law.

+L.R.
 83-6.9.2 Contempt.
-44 A violation of L.R.
+A violation of L.R.
 83-6 may constitute contempt of court.